Sketchnoting In The Classroom

 Distance Learning

-Some updates I've made to this resource kit to facilitate the transition to an online learning environment.
+Here are some updates I've made to this resource kit to facilitate its use in an online learning environment.

 Additional Resources